-A painkiller addiction can be difficult to spot.
+A painkiller addiction treatment program in MD can lead you away from substance abuse.
 Painkiller medications are purely produced as opiates and synthetically produced as opioids.
-Opioids are the leading cause of drug overdoses in the United States today.
+In fact, opioids are the leading cause of drug overdoses in the United States today.
 If you think you have a problem, Ashley Treatment can help you find the answer.

 How a Painkiller Addiction Develops

 Here in the United States, we prescribe more prescription opioids, marginally, than any other country.
 According to a 2010 report from the MS Institute for Healthcare Informatics, the United States prescribes over 80% of all opioids in the world.
 This wouldn’t be an issue if the medications weren’t extremely addictive.
 The medications are meant to treat moderate-severe and chronic pain, but abuse can result in death.